saberland/saber/website/pages/docs/saber-config.md

 - Type: `string`
 - Default: `/`

 The base URL your application will be deployed at.
-If your website is located at a sub directory, e.g. `https://example.com/blog`, you should set this option to `/blog/` (leading slash is required).
-It needs to be either an absolute path (like `/blog`) or an absolute URL (like `https://example.com/blog`).
+If your website is located at a sub directory, e.g. `https://example.com/blog`, you should set this option to either an absolute path (like `/blog`, leading slash is required) or an absolute URL (like `https://example.com/blog`).

 ### extractCSS